CheshtaFoundation/cheshta-hugo/content/english/gallery/events1617.md

 ---

-A showscase of a few events and celebrations at the center for the academic year 2015-16.
+A showcase of a few events and celebrations at the centre for the academic year 2015-16.